Pumpkin: Seeds

-Pumpkin seeds, also known as pepitas, are edible and nutrient-rich.
+Pumpkin seeds, also known as pepitas, are edible.
 They are about 1.5 cm (0.5 in) long, flat, asymmetrically oval, light green in color and usually covered by a white husk, although some pumpkin varieties produce seeds without them.
-Pumpkin seeds are a popular snack that can be found hulled or semi-hulled at grocery stores.
-Per ounce serving, pumpkin seeds are a good source of protein, magnesium, copper and zinc.
+Pumpkin seeds are a common snack when hulled, semi-hulled or roasted.
+Per typical serving, roasted pumpkin seeds are a rich source of protein, unsaturated fatty acids, and dietary minerals (roasted pumpkin seed nutrition).

 Pumpkin seed oil

 Pumpkin seed oil is a thick oil pressed from roasted seeds that appears red or green in color.
 When used for cooking or as a salad dressing, pumpkin seed oil is generally mixed with other oils because of its robust flavor.
 Pumpkin seed oil contains fatty acids such as oleic acid and alpha-linolenic acid.

 Animal feed

 Pumpkin seed meal from Cucurbita maxima and Cucurbita moschata have been demonstrated to improve the nutrition of eggs for human consumption, and Cucurbita pepo seed has successfully been used in place of soybean in chicken feed.